Sesame Seared Ahi Tuna Steaks with Korean Dipping Sauce

 Ingredients:

 • Ahi Tuna Steaks.
 Tuna is considered an oily fish — high in protein, omega fatty acids, and vitamin B12.
-Tuna steaks are full of flavor with a silky, delicate texture.
+Fresh tuna steaks are full of flavor with a silky, delicate texture.
 The flavor is surprisingly neutral and doesn’t taste fishy at all.
-Ahi Tuna is easy to find at the grocery store.
-But this recipe also works for Yellowfin, Saku, Bigeye tuna, Bluefin tuna, and Bluefish — they are all common tuna varieties and served as sushi or sashimi.
-Ask your local fishmonger for the freshest tuna steaks that are at least 1 1/2-inches thick.
-Or, defrost frozen tuna steaks — previously frozen tuna is just as delicious.
+Fresh Ahi Tuna can be found in the seafood section at the grocery store.
+Sometimes, it’s in the frozen section.
+But this recipe works for all common tuna varieties served as sushi or sashimi: Yellowfin, Saku, Bigeye tuna, Bluefin tuna, and Bluefish.

 • Sesame Seeds.
 A dense coating of sesame seeds adds crunch and flavor while keeping the fish moist.
 Add a thick layer to both the top and bottom, patting down gently.
 Use white or black sesame seeds or a combination of both.